 ADHD and the Brain

 Scientists attribute ADHD to a lag in the brain’s natural development.
 Cognitive learning expert Sarina Grosswald, EdD, led pioneering research on ADHD and meditation.
 Dr. Grosswald explained that Transcendental Meditation works very differently from how the drugs work.
 “Meditation is not a quick fix.
 But, over time, TM allows the brain to create the neural connections that correct the underlying problem.
-The drug is an immediate fix because it’s an amphetamine, but when it wears off, the problem remains—the lack of brain integration.”
+The drug is an immediate fix, but when it wears off, the problem remains—the lack of brain integration.”
 The TM technique is a cost-effective approach that can be a lifelong tool for managing ADHD and it’s many challenges.

 - Current Issues in Education.
 Volume 10, 2008, Mind & Brain, The Journal of Psychiatry 2011; 2:(1).
 July 2011

 Relevant Scientific Research Findings on the Transcendental Meditation program